Barista Resume: Example and Tips

 See Why My Perfect Resume is a 5-Star Resume Builder

 Create a resume that looks good and also presents all your information cleanly, using these employer-ready templates and our resume builder.

-This layout’s dual-column layout helps the reader navigate the resume, while the use of bold fonts and colors makes a strong statement.
+This layout’s dual-column layout helps the reader navigate the resume, while the use of bold resume fonts and colors makes a strong statement.